DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/q_conversion.md

 ### Comparison

-The plot below shows the benchmark results (ordered by 128bit prototype execution time), note the logarithmic time axis.
+The plot below shows the benchmark results (ordered by Mantid execution time), note the logarithmic time axis.
+The time for each variant of the prototype is shown as a factor of the Mantid execution time at the top of each bar.

 ![Benchmark Results](./benchmark_results.png)